swiftlang/swift-evolution/proposals/NNNN-allow-let-property-wrapper.md

 }
 ```

-[There is an argument to be made](https://forums.swift.org/t/pitch-allow-property-wrappers-on-let-declarations/61750/20) in favor of retaining the `nonmutating set` for let declared `@State` and `@Binding` to signify their reference based storage.
-Afterall, a property wrapper's `wrappedValue` could be assigned via the `_weekday` backing property, even if `weekday` was marked with a `let` instead of a `var`.
+[There is an argument to be made](https://forums.swift.org/t/pitch-allow-property-wrappers-on-let-declarations/61750/20) in favor of retaining the `nonmutating set` here.
+After all, a property wrapper's `wrappedValue` could be assigned via the `_weekday` backing property, even if `weekday` was marked with a `let` instead of a `var`.

-However, we have elected to remove the `nonmutating set` for `let` declared `@State` or `@Binding` to maintain language consistency.
-Since property wrapper is just a struct or class with an attribute and a `wrappedValue`, a struct with a backing type of a class would not generate a nonmutating setter for its instances.
+However, we have elected to remove the `nonmutating set` for `let` declared `@State` or `@Binding` to maintain consistency with the behavior of unwrapped properties with backing storage of reference type.
 For example:

 ```swift
 class A {